 - Vitamin B6: Vitamin B6, otherwise known as pyridoxine, is a source of serotonin, melatonin, and dopamine.
 Its deficiency can cause mental confusion.
 Many dieticians believe that most diets do not provide sufficient amounts of this vitamin.

-- St. John’s wort: St. John’s wort has consistently been considered a good herbal supplement for depression.
+- St. John’s wort: St. John’s wort has consistently been considered an excellent herbal supplement for depression.

 - Saffron: Saffron is a spice that is used in cooking and also in traditional Persian medicine as a natural supplement for depression.
 However, it has only been effective in mild cases of depression

-- 5_HTP: 5_HTP : starts working within hours.
-5-HTP converts into serotonin , an important brain chemical involved in mood, appetite, and impulse control.
+- 5_HTP: starts working within hours.
+5-HTP converts into serotonin, an important brain chemical involved in mood, appetite, and impulse control.
 5HTP suits those whose depression is associated with anxiety, restlessness, or racing thoughts.
-Only disadvantage is that it reduces sex drive.
+The only disadvantage is that it reduces sex drive.